LAWS5228 Engagement Tour of China

 - 6 points

-Availability Location Mode Non-standard teaching period UWA (Perth) External
+Availability Location Mode Not available in 2020 UWA (Perth) External

 - This unit provides students with a comprehensive perspective of Chinese law, business and culture by first-hand access to seminars, visits and field work in Chinese major cities.
 The unit helps students to (1) observe how Australian companies and law firms are operating in China; (2) observe the size, nature, trend and opportunity of the Chinese economy; (3) engage Chinese and Australian stakeholders working or residing in China; and (4) reflect knowledge learned in other units and apply it at a first-hand and practical level.